 RPM can archive your print jobs to disk.
-Further, we provide the following benefits:
+We provide the following benefits:

-- RPM makes job metadata plus current date and time available to form a filename.
-You fill in the format you want, RPM does the rest.
+- RPM makes job metadata plus the current date and time available to form a filename.
+You fill in the format you want, and RPM does the rest.

-- RPM by default does filename collision, so you won't be overwriting one print job with another
+- RPM, by default, does filename collision so that you won't be overwriting one print job with another

 - RPM can run any transforms on your data before archiving.
 You can send SCS data from an iSeries and get RPM to save as plain text.
 You can save print jobs as HTML files or PCL.
-Of course, PDF is well supported.
+Of course, we provide broad support for PDF.

 - RPM can also use login credentials to print directly to a network folder.